nearform/cypress-setup/README.md

 # Cypress Setup

-## Setup

 To setup cypress locally run the command

 ```
 npm install
 ```

-This is will install all Cypress and all the dependencies, for more information refer the * package.json* file
+This is will install Cypress and all the dependencies, for more information refer the *package.json* file

 To open the Cypress test runner
 ```
 npm run open
 ```

-To run the tests in terminal
+To run the tests in the terminal
 ```
 npm run tests
 ```